codedread/tno-bugs/README.md

 # tno-bugs
-A place to report bugs on the Ten Nights game
+A place to report bugs on Ten Nights: https://poordog.dev/games/tno